jacopo-degattis/gget/README.md

 If you want to get a private repo just use '-a' option and provide github username and token.
 ```

+## How to get your Github token

+- First go to github.com and login into you account
+- Then click on your profile pic -> settings -> developer settings -> personal access tokens
+- Now generate a new token and give for simplicity all permissions.
+It's better to give token just the
+  nedded permissions.

 ## LICENSE

 [MIT](LICENSE)